Lewis Archer: Departure (2013)

-2nd Reintroduction and death (2018–19)
+Second reintroduction and death (2018–2019)

 In February 2017, Havers told Piers Morgan on his show, Piers Morgan's Life Stories, that he wanted to return to Coronation Street.
 He called his experience on the serial "wonderful" and stated that he wanted to repay Gail her money.
 On 20 March 2018, it was announced that Havers would be reprising his role, after a five-year absence from the show.
 Lewis returns in a comedic storyline involving Audrey.
 The character was reintroduced on 1 June 2018, and shown to be working with clairvoyant Rosemary Piper (Sophie Thompson) to con Gail out of her money.

-In October 2018, it was announced that Lewis would be leaving the serial in early 2019, after being killed off.
-During the 2019 New Year's Day episode (1 January), the character died in a "shock" storyline.
-Lewis asks Audrey to meet him at The Bistro, but when he fails to turn up, she and Gail assume that he has fled town.
+In October 2018, it was announced that Lewis would be leaving the serial in early 2019, after being killed-off.
+During the New Year's Day episode broadcast on 1 January 2019, the character died in a "shock" storyline.
+Lewis asks Audrey to meet him at the Bistro, but when he fails to turn up, she and Gail assume that he has fled town.
 However, when Audrey returns home, she finds Lewis' body in her bedroom, and sees that he is holding an engagement ring.
 Mayer Nissim of Digital Spy reported that some viewers were struggling to believe that Lewis was really dead, and when one of them wondered if it was a scam, Nissim added to the speculation by writing "surely not..."